CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/1.142.png "Azure Cloud Shell")

-1. Cloud Shell window will open in the bottom of your browser window, select **PowerShell** to configure the Cloud Shell.
+1. Cloud Shell window will open at the bottom of your browser window, select **PowerShell** to configure the Cloud Shell.

    ![In the Welcome to Azure Cloud Shell window, PowerShell is highlighted.](media/1.143.png "Azure Cloud Shell")